Financial Support

 Remittance for families on low incomes

-You qualify for a free lesson and ensemble membership if you meet the criteria listed below:
+You qualify for a free group lesson at a Music Centre and ensemble membership if you meet the criteria listed below:

 - Universal Credit (provided you have an annual net earned income of no more than £7,400, as assessed by earnings from up to three of your most recent assessment periods)